 Location: * Midwest, Michigan

-About the Position: The Report for America corps member covers the issues of formerly incarcerated citizens in Detroit.
-Michigan’s prison population is coming down from a record high in 2007 due in part to a combination of relatively fewer new prisoners and a slightly higher parole rate.
-We also know that the recidivism rate has steadily declined in the last 20 years.
+Position: This Report for America corps member covers the issues of formerly incarcerated citizens in Detroit.
+Michigan’s prison population has declined from a record high in 2007.
+The recidivism rate has steadily declined in the last 20 years.
 This is good news, but what happens when you’re out of prison?
 How do you find work?
 Many employers won’t hire individuals who were formerly incarcerated.
 If you can find work, there are still many obstacles to building a good life —transportation, substance abuse and job training are just a few.
 The future of each returning citizen is key to an equitable recovery for the city of Detroit.